Bulgarian resistance movement during World War II: Takeover of the government

 On 2 September 1944, the pro-German government of Ivan Bagryanov stepped down in response to the Red Army's advance towards Bulgaria.
 A pro-Western government of the former legal opposition came to power.
 It ordered the army not to resist Soviet forces, demanded that the Wehrmacht leave, repudiated the union with Germany and started negotiations with NOVA commander Dobri Terpeshev.
 The right wing Agrarians, who controlled the government, offered the FF some ministerial positions.
 In the meantime, the police and the army continued to pursue the partisans, unchecked by civil authority.
 Advancing Soviet troops gave the Communists self-confidence and they rejected the Agrarians' offer.

 Between 6 and 9 September 1944, 170 Bulgarian towns and villages were captured by the partisans.
 On 9 September, Terpeshev ordered all partisans to descend from the mountains and seize power in all of Bulgaria - '"All brigades, battalions and cheti of the people's liberation army are to capture the villages and towns and install FF committees in them"'.
-In Sofia, "Zveno" mobilised its influence in the military and strong army detachments, including the Tank brigade, sided with the FF and staged a coup on the night of 8/9 September.
+In Sofia, "Zveno" mobilised its influence in the military and so some strong army detachments, including the Tank brigade, sided with the FF and staged a coup on the night of 8/9 September.

 Soon after FF's seizure of power, the partisans became the first forces to resist the attempted return of the Wehrmacht in Bulgaria on its western and northwestern border.
 Bulgarian partisans also participated in the liberation from Nazi occupation of some towns and villages in Yugoslavia and Greece.
 After 9 September and prior to Bulgaria's army joining the Allies' fight against the Axis, former partisans were placed in key positions in the Bulgarian military to ensure its loyalty.
 Former partisans also built up the new People's Militia, which replaced the Bulgarian police.
 They allegedly participated in mass retaliation which took the lives of thousands of former civil servants, policemen and gendarmes.

 Strength of partisan forces

 The ultimate number of partisans according to the official historiography of People's Republic of Bulgaria was around 30,000.
 However, researchers after the transition to democracy point to a figure of around 9,900.

 In addition, there were foreign members of the Bulgarian resistance movement during World War II - 68 Soviet citizens and ex-soldiers (former prisoners of war, who escaped from Nazi concentration camps), several Russian white émigrés (former participants in the White movement), several Serbs and 1 Czech communist.

 At the beginning of September 1944, the NOVA partisan units comprised one partisan division, 9 partisan brigades, 37 partisan detachments and several combat groups (cheti).

-In the clashes with government and German forces and as a result of torture and executions 2, 740 people died between 1941 and 1944.
+In the clashes with government and German forces and as a result of torture and executions 2,740 people died between 1941 and 1944.